 A silent cause of Infertility

 Tuberculosis (TB) is a very common disease and is caused by a bacterium called Mycobacterium tuberculosis.
-Lungs are the most common organs involved followed by the genitourinary tract (meaning the kidneys and pelvic organs in both males and females) but TB is a systemic illness and any organ of the body can be affected.
+Lungs are the most common organs involved followed by the genitourinary tract (meaning the kidneys and pelvic organs in both males and females) but tb infection is a systemic illness and any part of the body can be affected.
 Route of entry into the body is through lungs.

 The disease may remain totally asymptomatic or may lead to pelvic pain, fever, menstrual disturbances (heavy bleeding or no periods at all) or vaginal discharge (leucorrhoea).
 Sometimes fluid may accumulate in the abdomen.